 TALEN® is one of the Company's gene editing technologies.
 TALEN® technology was invented by researchers at the University of Minnesota and Iowa State University and exclusively licensed to Cellectis.
 The Company originally obtained an exclusive license for the TALEN® technology for commercial use in plants from Cellectis.
 Upon the closing of the Merger Transactions, the license agreement was amended (the Amended Cellectis License) to provide exclusive use to certain intellectual property in the field of developing and commercializing microorganism, agricultural, and food products, including, but not limited to traits, seeds, proteins, oils, carbohydrates, food, and food and animal feed ingredients, excluding (i) any application in connection with animals and animal cells and (ii) therapeutic applications (the Calyxt Field).
 This grant is non-exclusive solely in the non-exclusive fields as described in the Amended Cellectis License.
-Cellectis also grants to the Company a non-exclusive, worldwide, perpetual, irrevocable, royalty-free, and fully paid-up license (with certain rights to sublicense) under certain license agreement, royalties on certain cumulative revenue the Company generates from sales of products less certain amounts as defined in the license agreement, royalties on certain cumulative revenue thersholds, and a percentage of any sublicense revenues.
-The Company has incurred nominal license and royalty fees for the three and six months ended June 30, 2023, and 2022.
+Cellectis also grants to the Company a non-exclusive, worldwide, perpetual, irrevocable, royalty-free, and fully paid-up license (with certain rights to sublicense) under certain licensed plant patents in the Calyxt Field.
+Cellectis is entitled to royalties on any revenue the Company generates from sales of products less certain amounts as defined in the license agreement, royalties on certain cumulative revenue thresholds, and a percentage of any sublicense revenues.
+The Company has incurred nominal license and royalty fees for the three and nine months ended September 30, 2023, and 2022.

-Prior to the Merger Transactions, amounts payable to Cellectis were reported in the Company's consolidated balance sheets as Due to related parties.
-As of June 30, 2023, any amounts payable to Cellectis are included in accrued expenses in the Company's consolidated balance sheets.
+Prior to the Merger Transactions, amounts payable to Cellectis were reported in the Company's condensed consolidated balance sheets as Due to related parties.
+Beginning with the three months ended June 30, 2023, any amounts payable to Cellectis are included in accrued expenses in the Company's condensed consolidated balance sheets.